 Tel. +31 70 338 1144

 The Hague Museum of Photography opened its doors in December 2002.
-It is part of the nearby Gemeentemuseum and shares its premises with GEM Museum of Contemorary Art.
+It is part of the nearby Kunstmuseum and shares its premises with KM21 Museum of Contemorary Art.
 It works closely with the Print Room of Leiden University Library.